Skip to content

 Step 2: Configure PA9 (TX) as Alternate Function Push-Pull Output

-The previous part already explained why the TX pin needs AF_PP mode—the USART peripheral directly controls the voltage level of this pin, while the GPIO controller takes a back seat.
+The previous part explained why the TX pin needs AF_PP mode—the USART peripheral directly controls the level of this pin, and the GPIO controller takes a back seat.

-GPIO_SPEED_FREQ_HIGH sets the output slew rate of the pin.
-At 115200 baud, each bit lasts about 8.68 microseconds, and the signal edges need to be steep enough to stabilize within the sampling window.
+GPIO_SPEED_FREQ_HIGH sets the output toggle rate of the pin.
+At 115200 baud, each bit lasts about 8.68 microseconds, and the signal edges need to be sharp enough to be stable within the sampling window.
 High-speed mode ensures this.

-Even though this part only handles transmission, it's common practice to configure RX during initialization to avoid coming back to change it later when adding receive functionality.
+Although this part only does transmission, it is common practice to configure RX during initialization to avoid coming back to change it later when adding receive functionality.

-The pull-up resistor ensures the RX line stays high when idle, which matches the idle state of the UART protocol.
-Without a pull-up, the RX line floats and might be triggered by noise, causing false start bit detection.
+The pull-up resistor ensures the RX line stays high when idle, consistent with the UART protocol's idle state.
+Without a pull-up, the RX line floats and might be triggered by noise to detect a false start bit.

 __HAL_RCC_USART1_CLK_ENABLE();

-USART1 hangs off the APB2 bus, and this macro operates on the USART1EN bit of the RCC_APB2ENR register.
-Just like enabling the GPIO clock, if we don't call this macro, writes to the USART registers won't take effect.
+USART1 hangs on the APB2 bus.
+This macro operates on the USART1EN bit of the RCC_APB2ENR register.
+Just like GPIO clock enabling, if you don't call this macro, USART registers cannot be written.

 This is the most critical step.
-The UART_InitTypeDef structure defines the USART communication parameters:
+The UART_InitTypeDef structure defines the communication parameters for USART:

 huart1.Instance = USART1;

 • BaudRate = 115200 — The baud rate we chose.
-As analyzed in the previous part, the error at a 64 MHz clock is only 0.08%, which is perfectly fine.
+The previous part analyzed that with a 64 MHz clock, the error is only 0.08%, which is completely fine.

 • WordLength = UART_WORDLENGTH_8B — 8 data bits.
 This is the standard configuration, covering all ASCII characters and the full range of a byte (0-255).

 • StopBits = UART_STOPBITS_1 — 1 stop bit.
-The most commonly used configuration.
+The most common configuration.

 • Mode = UART_MODE_TX_RX — Enable both transmission and reception.
-Even if we are only transmitting right now, enabling both directions doesn't hurt.
+Even if we only transmit now and don't receive, enabling both directions doesn't hurt.

 • HwFlowCtl = UART_HWCONTROL_NONE — No hardware flow control.
 Not needed for debugging scenarios.